TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 - `verificationMethodId`: The ID of the verification method used to sign the schema (aka the `id` property of the first object in the `verificationMethod` array)
 :::

-As mentioned earlier, the signed version of a schema is packaged as a VC.
-In some cases it is useful to package a JSON Schema as a VC to retain information about authorship (who created the schema), when it was created, and enable other features the VC Data Model offers, such as the ability to suspend the usage of a schema with [a status](https://www.w3.org/TR/vc-data-model/#status).

-To show this use case let's create an **Employment Verification** schema.
+To show a signed schema use case let's create an **Employment Verification** schema.

 In this case you will need to pass in a few additional properties:
 -  `issuer` DID